Mastering the Mesh: Finding Clarity in the Data Lake

 Does your data lake resemble a data swamp?
 (Photobank gallery/Shutterstock)

 One of the better ideas hatched in response to the wild swings we’ve experienced between huge, anything-goes data lakes and the proliferation of data silos is the data mesh.
-First conceived by Zhamak Dehghani, Datanami 2022 Person to Watch, a data mesh is a socio-technological concept designed to unleash the creativity of individual teams to build data products in somewhat autonomous manner, while abiding by common data governance principles and using federated query techniques.
+First conceived by Zhamak Dehghani, a Datanami 2022 Person to Watch, a data mesh is a socio-technological concept designed to unleash the creativity of individual teams to build data products in somewhat autonomous manner, while abiding by common data governance principles and using federated query techniques.

 Data mesh represents a new path forward that sought to solve some of the data management and access problems that exist with data warehouses and data lakes.
 Dehghani elucidated four main components of the data mesh, including distributed domain-driven architectures, self-service platform design, data-as-a-product thinking, and data governance.
 When implemented together, a data mesh can enable teams to access their own pool of domain-specific data, but do so in a federated approach that doesn’t compromise on manageability and governance at the enterprise level.